-Division of Indian Work's Health Services operates a culturally specific food shelf, counsels pregnant women about raising healthy babies and educates them on child development.
-This program area also advocates for American Indian elders throughout the seven-county Twin Cities metro area to ensure that they are not neglected and that care is provided for their health and well-being.
+Division of Indian Work's Health Services operates a culturally specific food shelf, counsels pregnant women about raising healthy babies and educates them on child development, works with teen pregnancy prevention, and collaborates with Clearway on tobacco cessation.

 women of traditional birthing

 Women of Traditional Birthing (WTB) helps expectant mothers adopt healthy lifestyles that foster healthy babies by providing support for pregnant American Indian women through mentoring, education and community outreach.
 This program provides prenatal education and classes on Early Childhood Family Education (ECFE) for expecting mothers.

 WTB also helps women through mentoring, doula care, community outreach and other resources.
-Weekly group meetings consist of a healthy meal, childcare, transportation assistance and a gift card for completion.
+Weekly group meetings consist of a healthy meal, childcare, transportation assistance, cultural activities and a gift card for completion.
 The Minnesota Organization on Fetal Alcohol Syndrome (MOFAS) and the City of Minneapolis Department of Health provides multi-year grants to support the FASD-prevention activities of Women of Traditional Birthing.

 HORIZONS UNLIMITED FOOD SHELF